citcheese/ODBParser/README.md

 You can:

 * specify what index or collection names you want to collect by specifying substrings in config file.
 For example, if have the term "client", script will pull index called "clients" or "client_data."
 I recommend you keep these lists blank as you never know what databases you care about will be called and instead specify the fields you care about.
-* specify what fields you care about: if you only want to grab ES indicdes that have  "email" in a field name, e.g."user_emails", you can do that.
+* specify what fields you care about: if you only want to grab ES indices that have  "email" in a field name, e.g."user_emails", you can do that.
 If you want to make sure the index has at least 2 fields you care about, you can do that too.
 Or if you just want to grab everything no matter what fields are in there, you can do that too.
 * specify what indices you DON'T want e.g., system index names and others that are generally used for basic logging.
 Examples provided in config file.
 * override config and grab everything on a server
 * specify output (default is JSON, can choose CSV)